CPowell23/pinspiration/README.md

 rails db:seed
 rails db:test:prepare
 ```
-NOTE: Do we need to include setup instructions for Travis CI?

 ## <a name="deploy"></a> Deployment Instructions
 To launch the project on local host, start up the rails server and...